The Noise Rating (NR) Curve used to determine acceptable indoor environments for hearing preservation, speech communication and annoyance.

-The Noise Rating - NR - curves are developed by the International Organization for Standardization (ISO) to determine the acceptable indoor environment for hearing preservation, speech communication and annoyance.
+The Noise Rating - NR - curves were first published in ISO Recommendation ISO/R 1996-1971 and is used to determine acceptable indoor environment for hearing preservation, speech communication and annoyance.

 The noise rating graphs for different sound pressure levels are plotted at acceptable sound pressure levels at different frequencies.
 Acceptable sound pressure level vary with the room and the use of it.
 Different curves are obtained for each type of use.
 Each curve is obtained by a NR number.

 Note!
-Noise Rating - NR - is common used in Europe.
+Noise Rating - NR - is commonly used in Europe.
 The Noise Criterion - NC - is more common in USA.

 Recommended Noise Rating - NR - Levels

-The Noise Rating level for different uses should not exceed the Noise Ratings indicated in the table below:
+The Noise Rating level should not exceed the values listed below:

 |NR 25||Concert halls, broadcasting and recording studios, churches|